 Accounts section

 The Accounts page provides a comprehensive summary of key account and cash flow information.
 It offers a quick overview either by individual bank account or at the Book level.
-It includes a snapshot of cash flow metrics along with multiple configurable visualizations and enables you to display specific data needed to analyze borrowers' cash flow.
+It includes a snapshot of cash flow metrics along with multiple visualizations and enables you to display specific data needed to analyze a merchant's cash flow.
 Important details such as bank account types and numbers, debt coverage ratios, account balances, and potential red flags like negative balances or non-sufficient funds (NSFs) are easily identifiable to help you streamline your financial analysis.

 This page provides the following insights to help you work with cash flow analytics: